can I feed my angelfish vegetables?

 Wild vegetables include dandelion greens, chicory, and dock.
 Angelfish enjoy eating all kinds of plants and leaves, so adding these foods to your fish’s feeding schedule can provide them with all-important mental stimulation.

-While angelfish are relatively good at leaving aquarium plants alone, preferring to hide amongst them, providing wild leaves for angelfish to munch on can help redirect their attention if they’re tempted by the tank’s fauna and flora.
+Meanwhile, angelfish may leave aquarium plants alone, preferring to hide amongst them.
+Wild leaves can redirect their attention if the tank’s fauna and flora tempt them.

 However, wild vegetables and leaves run a more significant risk of pesticides than all other veggies, depending on where you source them.